 This bill aims to enhance economic development in Kansas by revising the structure and funding of the Council on Travel and Tourism.
 It increases the council's membership from 17 to 20 voting members, updating the house committee assignment for its members from the committee on agriculture and natural resources to the committee on commerce, labor, and economic development.
-Additionally, the bill removes previous restrictions on the percentage of funds that could be granted to any single entity or type of entity, allowing for more flexibility in funding allocations.
+Additionally, the bill removes the previous restrictions on the percentage of funds that could be granted to any single entity or type of entity, allowing for more flexibility in funding allocations.

-As introduced: 32-1410, 32-1420
+Statutes affected: As introduced: 32-1410, 32-1420

 {As Amended by Senate Committee of the Whole}: 32-1410, 32-1420